 A Welcome Pack to Stairways is available here which explains a little more about it.
 Membership is open to anyone up to the age of 25yrs who is interested in improving mental health and emotional wellbeing care for children and young people in Yorkshire & the Humber.
 The group will work with us on various topics, and members can get involved as much or as little as they wish.
 We have a Facebook Discussion Group to enable conversations between Stairways members and the Clinical Network but if members don't have access to Facebook its not a problem - we will support members individually to be active participants.

-Need Information and Advice on Mental Health?
+Need Information and Advice on Digital Support for Your Mental Health?

-Are you thinking about Higher Education or are you already a student?
+- Are you thinking about Higher Education or are you already a student?
 See the video on "How to be prepared for University with a mental health condition" by Young Minds

 Tweet us @YHSCN_CM